mohamadkhani/vue-simple-range-slider/README.md

 # vue-simple-range-slider
-Change Your numeric value or numeric range value with dragging handles
+Change your numeric value or numeric range value with dragging handles

 [Demo]()